chardos/motion_panel/README.md

 ##TODO
 - Better exceptions.
-- Alternate interface for a better Ruby experience.
+- Unset method on people.

 Feel free to shoot through a PR or open an issue.